naokimas/naokimasuda.github.io/gsd.md

 So, international PhD students should do the following right away:

 - Book a SPEAK test with them.
 How to book it?
 See the instructions on their webpage (URL given above).
+  - **Unless you register the SPEAK test in August (regardless of whether youp ass the test or not), you cannot register courses.**
 - If you are from an English speaking country, contact them (their contact address should be available on their website) if you are exempt or not.
 - If you pass it, you are done!
 - If you don't, you need to retake it.
 The department will provide training to prepare for the exam.
 Somebody (or myself) will write to you then.